 Call to make an appointment on 6330 5297 or 6330 5570

 The Aboriginal Maternal Infant Health Service (AMIHS) has nurses and midwifes who provide comprehensive antenatal care to indigenous women in our region.
 The AMIHS team are located at the Bathurst Base Hospital in the Community Health Centre.

 (02) 6330 5635

-Midwifery Group Practice (MGP) will soon be up and running in Bathurst.
-The service will provide women with continuous midwifery care throughout their pregnancy, birth and postnatal period.
+Midwifery Group Practice (MGP) provides women with continuous midwifery care throughout their pregnancy, birth and postnatal period.
 Antenatal visits will mostly be performed in the women's own homes and a designated midwife team will be contactable 24/7.
 For more information or to register your interest call 02 6330 5400.